prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 - Choose the `supported-vendors` constants: These constants should be unique.
 The list of existing vendor constants can be found [here](https://github.com/prebid/prebid-server-java/blob/master/src/main/java/org/prebid/server/bidder/ViewabilityVendors.java).
 - Remove the `capabilities` (app/site) and `mediaTypes` (banner/video/audio/native) combinations which your adapter does not support.
 - If your auction endpoint supports gzip compression, setting 'endpoint-compression' to 'gzip' will save on network fees.

+If you does not support user syncing, you can remove `usersync` section of configuration.
 - Change the `cookie-family-name` to the name which will be used for storing your user sync id within the federated cookie.
 Please keep this the same as your bidder name.
-  If you implemented a user syncer, you'll need to provide a default endpoint.
-  The user sync endpoint is composed of two main parts, the url of your user syncer and a redirect back(redirect-url) to Prebid Server.
-The url of your user syncer is responsible for reading the user id from the client's cookie and redirecting to Prebid Server with a user id macro resolved.
+- Choose appropriate section for your usersync type(iframe/redirect).
+If both iframe and redirect endpoints are provided, the iframe endpoint will be used by default.

+In appropriate usersync section:
+- Change the `url` to url of your usersync endpoint
+- Change the `uid-macro` to macro that will be placed in callback endpoint, to be resolved by your usersyncer.
+Defaults to empty string.
+- Change the `support-cors` to true if your endpoint supports cors.

-The url of your user syncer can make use of the following privacy policy macros which will be resolved by Prebid Server before sending the url to your server:
+The url of your user syncer can make use of the following macros which will be resolved by Prebid Server before sending the url to your server:
 - `{%raw%}{{us_privacy}}{%endraw%}`: Client's CCPA consent string.
 - `{%raw%}{{gdpr}}{%endraw%}`: Client's GDPR TCF enforcement flag.
 - `{%raw%}{{gdpr_consent}}{%endraw%}`: Client's GDPR TCF consent string.

-- Change the `usersync:type` value to `redirect` or `iframe` specific to your bidder.
+- `{%raw%}{{redirect_url}}{%endraw%}`: Url to redirect back to Prebid Server.

 ### Default bidder configuration